23rd Junior Film Fleadh Wednesday 8th - Saturday 11th, November 2017

 Young people with an idea for a film and a flair for creativity, are being asked to submit a pitch for theStory Pitching Competition at this year’s Junior Film Fleadh.
 The competition, run in association with the Galway Film Centre and SpunOut.ie, is open to those...read more

 Each edition of the festival is put together in consultation with a Youth Council, comprised of film fans of different ages, schools and backgrounds, to ensure that the many workshops that take place during the festival are relevant and of interest to the young cinephiles taking part.

-The JGFF annual Storytelling competition posits good writing as the backbone of the film and television industry.
-The Storytelling Competition encourages students to commit their ideas to paper through extremely open criteria which allows them to submit a story idea for any platform or genre – making young filmmakers and storytellers aware of the full opportunities of the modern transmedia landscape.
+Our annual script pitching competition posits good writing as the backbone of the film and television industry.
+This competition encourages students to commit their ideas to paper through extremely open criteria which allows them to submit a script idea for any platform or genre – making young filmmakers and storytellers aware of the full opportunities of the modern storytelling landscape.

-The Junior Film Fleadh (JFF) is committed to safeguarding the wellbeing of children and young people while they are participating in events run by or on behalf of JGFF.
+We are committed to safeguarding the wellbeing of children and young people while they are participating in events run by or on behalf of JFF.
 We adhere to the recommendations of Children First: National Guidelines for the Protection and Welfare of Children, published by the Department of Heath and Children.
 We operate a code of good practice for all our staff, tutors and volunteers.